trillobite/jsonHTML/README.md

 I have not had the courage yet to add some "Syntactic Sugar" to make object mutation easier to conceptualize, for now, this is what we got, if someone would like to fork and add some functionality, that would be great, but for now jsonHTML is black as a java can be!
-(Means it has no sugar...)
+(Means it has no sugar, does not have to do with race...)

 You can execute the completed code in the 'example.html' This is a fully operational example of what jsonHTML can do, though, it's a quite basic example, and you can do much...
 MUCH more with jsonHTML.